 Umbraco Performance Issues

-Is the much faster way to access your Umbraco data in a read-only mode.
-The API interacts with the Examine index and consequently talks to the "content cache" compared to the database.
+IPublishedContent: This is a much faster way to access your Umbraco data in a read-only mode.
+The API interacts with the Umbraco cache and consequently is much quicker compared to the much slower content service database query approach!

-Umbraco database calls are slow so when you're trying to display data on your website, it is recommended to work with IPublishedCOntent rather than accessing the database each request.
+If you find your page is making lots of SQL calls, first check which API you are using.
+Umbraco database calls are slow so when you're trying to display data on your website, it is recommended to work with IPublishedCOntent rather than accessing the database for each request.

-As you can see from the mini-profiler results, this was causing a lot of extra SQL calls.
-The more SQL calls your webpage has to make the slower it will be.
-Instead of having to make a number of SQL calls to get all the data I needed, it is a lot more efficient in this instance to use GetDescendants() and get all of your items in one SQL hit.
+As you can see from the mini-profiler results, this was causing a lot of extra calls.
+The more calls your webpage has to make, the slower it will load.
+Instead of having to make a number of different calls to get the data I needed there was a better approach,

-I'd refactored the code to removed 51 requests.
-I was still suck with the 9 calls on first-page load.
+I'd refactored the code to removed 51 SQL requests.
+I still had 9 calls on the first-page load.
 To get around this I simply put all the data into the cache for an hour.
-This means once an hour a page has to do a few more SQL calls than needed, but for 99% of the traffic they will get really quick page loads.
+This means once an hour one request needed to do a little more work, however for most requests they would get a quicker experience.
 The code to cache objects is really simple: